Dowell-Lab/srworkshop/projectB/day09/worksheets/01_bedtools_worksheet.md

 :yellow_circle: Can you identify all the columns?

-:yellow_circle: Now look at the .narrowPeak file that you generated with MACS for p53 binding in HCT116 cells treated with DMSO.
+:yellow_circle: Now look at the .narrowPeak file that you generated with MACS for p53 binding in HCT116 cells treated with NUTLIN.
+* If you do not have this file, you can do the exercise with the this file: <code>/scratch/Shares/public/sread/cookingShow/day8b/chr21/macs/HCT116_NUTLIN_peaks_clean.narrowPeak</code>

 :yellow_circle: Does this file follow the standardized bed12 format?